cs-erp/pgtools/README.md

 Do not check "Creative Soultion products" to backup any databases, this check only for Creative Solutions database.

 If you need to enable Expert mode, open pgtools.ini, change expert to 1, expert=1

+If you do not want it portable application, disable it by add option in pgtools.ini portable=0